Conveyance Deed vs Sale Deed: Key Differences Every Indian Property Buyer Must Know

 1. Nature of the Transaction

-A conveyance deed can be used for all property transfers — whether money is involved or not.
-A father gifting land to his son does not execute a sale deed.
-He executes a gift deed — a type of conveyance deed.
-Similarly, when two parties exchange properties, an exchange deed is used.
+A sale deed is used exclusively when property changes hands for money.
+A conveyance deed can be used for all property transfers whether money is involved or not.
+A father gifting land to his son uses a gift deed, which is a type of conveyance deed.

 2. Builder Transactions: Where the Confusion is Greatest

-In most builder transactions, the final document is called a Conveyance Deed — because the developer is transferring title that covers common areas, undivided share in land (UDS), and housing society rights.
+When you buy a flat from a developer, the transaction moves through: Allotment Letter (confirms booking), Agreement for Sale (legally binding promise), Possession Letter (physical handover), and then the Conveyance Deed (legal transfer of ownership, registered).
+In most builder transactions, the final document is called a Conveyance Deed because the developer is transferring title that covers common areas, undivided share in land (UDS), and housing society rights.

 3. Legal Hierarchy: Parent vs Subset

 All sale deeds are conveyance deeds.
 Not all conveyance deeds are sale deeds.
+Conveyance deed is the category.
+Sale deed is one specific type within that category.

 4. Registration: Both Are Mandatory

 Both documents must be registered under the Registration Act, 1908 and the Transfer of Property Act, 1882.
 An unregistered deed is legally unenforceable and cannot be used as evidence in court.
+In Karnataka, stamp duty is 5% of property value plus 1% registration fee.
+Undervaluing property to reduce stamp duty is a criminal offence.

 Common Mistakes Buyers Make

-An Agreement to Sell does not transfer ownership.
+Treating Agreement to Sell as ownership proof: An Agreement to Sell does not transfer ownership.
 Only a registered conveyance deed or sale deed does.

-Without the deed, the property is not legally yours.
+Not demanding conveyance deed from the builder: Without the deed, the property is not legally yours.
 Always demand the conveyance deed and ensure it is registered.

-In apartment transactions, your ownership includes a proportional share of the land.
+Ignoring undivided share of land (UDS): In apartment transactions, your ownership includes a proportional share of the land.
 A properly drafted conveyance deed specifies your UDS.

 Frequently Asked Questions

-Q1.
 Is a conveyance deed the same as a sale deed?

 Not exactly.
 A sale deed is a type of conveyance deed.
 All sale deeds are conveyance deeds, but not all conveyance deeds are sale deeds.
 The conveyance deed is the broader parent category.

-Q2.
 Can I get a home loan without a conveyance deed?

 Banks require a registered conveyance deed or sale deed as the primary title document before approving a home loan.
 For under-construction properties, some lenders accept an Agreement to Sale, but the conveyance deed is essential for full disbursement.

-Q3.
 What happens if the builder does not execute a conveyance deed?

 You can file a complaint under RERA or approach the relevant state authority.
 In Maharashtra, the housing society can apply for Deemed Conveyance through the District Collector’s office.

-Q7.
 What documents are needed to register a sale deed in Karnataka?

 You need original title documents, PAN card, Aadhaar card, two passport photographs, property tax receipts, Encumbrance Certificate, and the draft deed on stamp paper of correct value.
 Both parties must present for biometric verification.